Vineeshakatta/mediassist/replit.md

 ## Overview

-This is a Streamlit-based web application that analyzes medical reports and health documents using AI-powered analysis.
-The application allows users to upload various file formats (PDFs, images, text files) containing health information and provides automated analysis including key metric extraction, health summaries, concerns identification, and personalized recommendations.
+This is a comprehensive Streamlit-based health dashboard application that analyzes medical reports and health documents using AI-powered analysis.
+The application features a complete multi-page dashboard with sidebar navigation, allowing users to upload various file formats (PDFs, images, text files) containing health information and provides automated analysis including key metric extraction, health summaries, concerns identification, and personalized recommendations.
 The system uses OpenAI's API for intelligent analysis combined with regex-based pattern matching for extracting common health metrics like blood pressure, cholesterol levels, glucose readings, and vital signs.

 ## User Preferences